Edit: This blog post is updated on 17 March 2020

 Do you want to minimise your business tax?
 Book in your complimentary meeting with our tax advisors here.

 This is general advice only and does not take into account your financial circumstances, needs and objectives.
-Before making any decision based on this document, you should assess your own circumstances or seek advice from your financial adviser and seek tax advice from your accountants at Change Accountants & Advisors.
+Before making any decision based on this document, you should assess your own circumstances or seek advice from your financial adviser and seek tax advice from your accountants at Wilson Pateras Accountants & Advisors.
 Information is current at the date of issue and may change.